Ykhan799/SimpleToDo/README.md

 ## Notes

-* I initially struggled to build the project since my build project corrupted.
+* I initially struggled to build the project since my build files corrupted.
 After restarting Android Studio, I was able to build the application successfully.
 * I also struggled when trying to push my project to github.
 I kept getting a 401 error when logging in but I resolved this issue by generating a token and using that token to push my project to github.

 ## License